 Just because a polypeptide has been translated from an mRNA sequence, doesn't mean the protein is complete.
 In this lesson, you'll learn about possible post-translational modifications, including phosphorylation, ubiquitylation, glycosylation, and cleavage.

 22. The Chromosome Theory of Inheritance: Segregation and Independent Assortment

 Mendel proposed the law of segregation and the law of independent assortment to explain the inheritance behind his pea plant traits.
 A hundred years later, Boveri and Sutton developed the chromosome theory of inheritance, which stated that chromosomes were responsible for the heredity Mendel observed.
 Learn about these men and their ideas in this lesson.

-23. Physical Features of a Chromosome
+23. Parts of a Chromosome & Their Roles

 Learn all about chromosomes, including the different parts of a chromosome and the types of chromosomes in diploid organisms like humans.
 Learn the vocab used with chromosomes.

 Condensation makes DNA ready / And microtubules hold it steady / A microtubule's a fancy rope / To move the DNA is the hope / From spindle poles they do extend / To align each chromosome in the end

 Let's take a second look at mitosis and focus on the phases of chromosome segregation.
 As we concentrate on chromosomes, you'll learn the tricky dance that takes place through all five phases of mitosis.